ADMISSIONS ARRANGEMENTS 2024

 Pupils are admitted to St Barnabas’ in accordance with the following criteria:

-- Children placed in Local Authority Care or previously in Local Authority Care – a child under the age of 18 years for whom the local authority provides accommodation by agreement with their parents/carers (Section 22 of the Children Act 1989) or who ceased to be so because they became subject to an adoption, residence or special guardianship order under Part IV of the Act.
+Children placed in Local Authority Care or previously in Local Authority Care - a child under the age of 18 years for whom the local authority provides accommodation by agreement with their parents/carers (Section 22 of the Children Act 1989) or who ceased to be so because they became subject to an adoption, residence or special guardianship order under Part IV of the Act, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted (Paragraph 1.7 of the 2021 School Admissions Code).

 Requests for places may be made at any time.
 Places will be granted to applicants provided that the admission of a child does not increase the number of children in that year group to a number over and above the standard number.